SS Selah Chamberlain

 SS Selah Chamberlain was a wooden-hulled Great Lakes freighter that sank with the loss of five lives in Lake Michigan in 1886, 6 mi off the coast of Sheboygan, Sheboygan County, Wisconsin, United States, after being rammed by the steamer John Pridgeon Jr..
 On January 7, 2019, the wreck of Selah Chamberlain was listed on the National Register of Historic Places, and was given the reference number 100003288.

-Selah Chamberlain

-Selah Chamberlain (May 4, 1812 – December 27, 1890) was a railroad developer involved in the iron industry and banking.
-He was born in Brattleboro, Vermont, on May 4, 1812, to Selah and Abigail (née Burnett) Chamberlain.
-At the age of 21, he moved to Boston, Massachusetts, where he obtained business training as an apprentice working in a grocery store.
-In 1835, Chamberlain formed his own company, and was contracted to build an extension to the Erie & Pennsylvania Canal.
-His company was later contracted to help build the Wabash & Erie Canal.
-In the 1840s, he supervised improvements to the St. Lawrence River.
-In 1844, Chamberlain married Arabella Cochran, and had two children named James and William.
-In 1847 he went back to Vermont to build pieces of a new railroad.
-Chamberlain was largely responsible for the construction of the Rutland & Burlington Railroad, and the Lake Champlain Railroad.
-In 1849, he moved to Cleveland, Ohio, and founded the Chamberlain, Gorham, & Perkins bank, which would merge into the Merchants National Bank in 1880.
-Also in 1849, he was contracted to build the Cleveland & Pittsburgh Railroad.
-In 1850, he was one of the co-founders of the Cleveland Iron Mining Company.
-Chamberlain died on December 27, 1890, and was buried in the Lake View Cemetery.

 History

 Construction

 Selah Chamberlain in Cleveland, Ohio circa 1875.

 Selah Chamberlain (Official number 115147) was built in 1873 by Quayle & Martin shipyard of Cleveland, Ohio.
 Her wooden hull was 212 ft long, her beam was 34 ft wide and her hull had a depth of 14.8 ft.
 She originally had a gross tonnage of 894.69 tons.
 She was powered by a two-cylinder high pressure engine, the cylinders of which each had a 30 inch (76 cm) bore; the engine was fueled by two 7.3 × 7.95 ft tubular firebox boilers.
 Both the engine and the boilers were built by the Globe Iron Works Company of Cleveland, Ohio.
 She also had three masts and at the start of her career, a single deck.
 In her early career she was also classified as a steam barge.
 She was generally used to carry cargo such as iron ore, coal and grain between Duluth, Minnesota, and Buffalo, New York.
 She often regularly towed a schooner barge.
 She was originally built for Alva Bradley of Cleveland, Ohio.